PTA Speakers Bureau

 Associate Intellectual and Developmental Disabilities Clinical Services Director

-Training Specialties: Intellectual and Developmental Disabilities Service Definitions, Intellectual and Developmental Disabilities Care Coordination, Clinical Supervision, Medicaid & State Services, Autism Spectrum Disorder/Traumatic Brain Injury Resources, NC Innovations/1915 (c) Waiver, ICF-IID Levels of Care, Home and Community Based Service Standards.
+Training Specialties: Intellectual and Developmental Disabilities Service Definitions, Intellectual and Developmental Disabilities Care Coordination, Clinical Supervision, Medicaid & State Services, Autism Spectrum Disorder/Traumatic Brain Injury Resources, NC Innovations/1915 (c) Waiver, ICF-IID Levels of Care, and Home and Community Based Service Standards

-Doug Gallon has over 26 years of experience in the intellectual and developmental disabilities field and has worked in a variety of roles, such as direct services, case management, clinical supervision, and managed care.
-Doug spent 13 years of his career with Mental Health Partners as the Director of Provider Relations, Quality Management and Community Collaboration, and currently serves as Partners’ Associate IDD Clinical Services Director, where he helps develop new initiatives related to IDD services.
+Doug has experience in the intellectual and developmental disabilities field and has worked in a variety of roles, such as direct services, case management, clinical supervision, and managed care.
+Doug helps develop new initiatives related to IDD services.

-Doug has a Bachelors Degree in Psychology from the University of North Carolina-Asheville and a Masters’ Degree in Strategic Leadership with a concentration in healthcare from Mountain State University.
+Doug has a bachelor’s degree in Psychology from the University of North Carolina at Asheville and a master’s degree in Strategic Leadership with a concentration in healthcare from Mountain State University.